mouseless/baked/unreleased.md

   - `localization` plugin has been introduced along with the `useLocalization` composable to manage texts according to culture.

+## Improvements

+- `useFormat` was clearing text when number has two trailing zeros, fixed

 ## Library Upgrades

 | NuGet Package                                  | Old Version | New Version |